EU welfare rules to trigger exodus of pig farmers

 "There are expectations that the changes in 2013 will make the EU a net importer of pork," a spokesman for the German Farmers' Association said.

 The EU exports pork to countries such as Russia, Hong Kong and China.
-Exports in 2011 were worth about 4.6 billion euros (3 billion pounds), according to European Commission figures.
+Exports in 2011 were worth about 4.6 billion euros ($6 billion), according to European Commission figures.
 Germany and Spain are the EU's top two pork producers.

 SHRINKING HERD, RISING PRICES